AlexNabokikh/nix-config/README.md

 - **hardware**: Optimizes settings for different hardware configurations.
 - **catppuccin**: Provides global Catppuccin theme integration.
 - **spicetify-nix**: Enhances Spotify client customization.
+- **darwin**: Enables nix-darwin for macOS system configuration.
+- **nix-homebrew**: Integrates Homebrew package management with nix-darwin.

 ## Usage

 ### Adding a New Machine with a New User

-To add a new machine with a new user to your NixOS configuration, follow these steps:
+To add a new machine with a new user to your NixOS or nix-darwin configuration, follow these steps:

 1. **Update `flake.nix`**: